petr-tik/bivittatus/Readme.md

 ## Method

-A good comparison is storing and searching strings in a trie.
+Comparing the performance of a trie structure to store and search strings.
 A trie data structure is implemented with 2 methods - add and find.
 2 implementations - Python and C compiled into a dynamic library loaded by the CPython interpreter are tested and benchmarked against each other to find out their memory footprint and speed.

 While C and the conventions of CPython extension hacking are tricky to get your head around, they are hopefully worth up for applications with high performance requirements.